Norwich, New York: Location

+Climate

 Economy

 For nearly a century, the city had important manufacturing firms.
 It was the corporate headquarters of the Norwich Pharmacal Company.
 Formed in 1887 as a partnership between Reverend Lafayette Moore and Oscar G. Bell, a drug store employee, the company grew to become a major developer and manufacturer of medicines and veterinary products, known for its Unguentine antiseptic dressing (introduced in 1893) and Pepto-Bismol, an upset-stomach and anti-diarrhea medication (introduced in 1901 under a different name).

 The company merged with Morton International, Inc. in 1969 and later became a subsidiary of Procter & Gamble in 1982.
 Under corporate restructuring, Procter & Gamble divided the company into several units, each of which was subsequently sold.
 This caused the loss of many jobs in Norwich, resulting in the city struggling to figure out a new economic model.

-In 1996, a new plant of Dan Wesson Firearms was built in Norwich and the company moved there from Massachusetts.
-It became a subsidiary of CZ-USA in 2005 and therefore a Colt CZ Group subsidiary since 2022.
+In 1996, a new plant of Dan Wesson Firearms was built in Norwich and the company moved there from Massachusetts; It became a subsidiary of CZ-USA in 2005 and therefore a Colt CZ Group subsidiary since 2022.

 From 1845 until 1961, Norwich was also the home of the Maydole Hammer Factory.
 The founder, David Maydole, was an enterprising blacksmith who set out to create a hammer with a safely attached head.
 His hammers proved so successful that Maydole had become the largest hammer manufacturer in the United States by the time of its founder's death in 1892.

 The Chenango Canal, the New York, Ontario and Western Railway, and the Delaware, Lackawanna and Western Railroad (later Erie-Lackawanna) once served most of the city's transportation needs.
-Norwich was the NYO&W's Northern Division point until operations ceased on March 29, 1957.
+The NYO&W ceased operations on March 29, 1957.
 Until June 2006, the community was served by the New York, Susquehanna and Western Railroad, which operated trains on the old DL&W line between Binghamton and Utica.
-That service ended as a result of flood damage in 2011 to the portion of the line between Sangerfield and Chenango Forks.
+That service ended in 2011, the result of flood damage between Sangerfield and Chenango Forks.
 Following a major renovation, the line resumed freight service in May, 2017.

 A new $8 million campus was constructed for the city's small extension of Morrisville State College.
 Due to loss of jobs in the area, population has declined, affecting both admissions and attendance at the college in recent years.

 NBT Bancorp and Chobani are both headquartered in Norwich.

-Route 12 bisects the city on a north-south axis, becoming North and South Broad Street within city limits.
+Route 12 bisects the city on a north–south axis, becoming North and South Broad Street within city limits.
 A community of downtown businesses is found along it.
 On the north side of town lies the North Plaza, desolate since the departure of anchor tenant Jamesway, and a commercial strip of gas stations and fast food outlets.
 To the south are three plazas just outside city limits, featuring supermarkets, gas stations, fast food, Lowe's and Walmart.

 Norwich residents usually travel to the larger nearby cities of Oneonta, Binghamton, Utica, sometimes Cortland, and occasionally the much larger metropolitan areas of Syracuse and Albany, for goods and services unobtainable locally.